SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_3-Big_Data_and_Cloud/Module_3-Hadoop_Framework/Graded_Questions/1-Graded_Question_I.md

 - DataNode 2 and DataNode 3

-Ans: B. *The client will choose the nearest DataNode while reading the data.
+Ans: C. *The client will choose the nearest DataNode while reading the data.
 If the nearest DataNode is unavailable, then it selects the next nearest DataNode to read the data.
 In such a case, DataNode 1, which was the nearest DataNode, went down.
 So, the client will choose DataNode 4 and DataNode 3, which are the next nearest DataNodes for reading blocks a and b, respectively.*